BlockByBlock/cmake-intro/README.md

   **INTERFACE** use by users of target e.g. executable using the library

+    e.g. target_compile_definitions(myTarget INTERFACE USE_MYTARGET)

+    causes preprocessor definition USE_MYTARGET to be defined in all targets depending on myTarget but not in myTarget itself

   **PRIVATE** to build own target/implementation - not passed down

+    e.g. target_include_directories(myTarget PRIVATE ./src)

+    causes the directory ./src to be searched for include files only by myTarget

   **PUBLIC** both interface and private

+    e.g. target_include_directories(myTarget PUBLIC ./include)

+    causes directory ./include to be searched for include files by myTarget and in all targets depending on it via target_link_libraries

 ### Dependencies